tanguyjulien56/skill-level3/README.md

 ## Description

 **SkillLevel3** is a web application built with Vite, React, and Redux.
-It allows users to enter their personal information (first name, last name, date of birth) and display a profile with a light/dark theme toggle.
+It allows users to enter their personal information (first name, last name, date of birth) and display a profile with photo and birthday Countdown.

 ## Features
 - **Home Page** : Displays the user profile if available, otherwise prompts the user to enter information.